 - Example applications of the Working Approach to reach each of the affirmative determinations under TSCA Section 5(a)(3).

 EPA has posted a document summarizing public comments received on the 2017 document and its responses.
-More information is available in our December 20, 2019, memorandum, “EPA Releases Updated Version of ‘Working Approach’ Document for New Chemicals Review.”
+More information is available in B&C’s December 20, 2019, memorandum, “EPA Releases Updated Version of ‘Working Approach’ Document for New Chemicals Review.”